Aubakerzzz/Neural-Network/README.md

 - `numEpochs`: Set the number of training epochs.
 - `learningRate`: Set the learning rate for the backpropagation algorithm.

-## License

-This program is licensed under the MIT License.
-You can find the license information in the [LICENSE](LICENSE) file.

 ## Acknowledgments

 This program is based on the concepts of neural networks and backpropagation.
 Special thanks to the open-source community for providing valuable resources and examples.